-Effective July 5, 2011, up to 10 of the available non-tenure track Assistant, Associate or Teaching Professor positions may be converted to Assistant, Associate or Teaching Professor (College Writing) positions, whose responsibilities shall not include administrative service.
-Notwithstanding the provisions of Article XVI, the workload of any Assistant, Associate or Teaching Professor (College Writing) will be a maximum of four courses (12 credit hours) with only one preparation per semester, a maximum of 19 students per section, and courses and related activities scheduled not more than four days per week.
+Effective July 1, 2012, Assistant, Associate or Teaching Professors assigned to teach introductory language courses may be assigned four courses (12 credit hours).
+Notwithstanding the provisions of Article XVI, the workload of any Assistant, Associate or Teaching Professor assigned to teach introductory language courses, whose responsibilities shall not include administrative service, will be a maximum of four courses (12 credit hours) with only one preparation per semester, a maximum of 19 students per section, and courses and related activities scheduled not more than four days per week.